brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 - Ville Voutilainen, Herb Sutter, Titus Winters and Bjarne Stroustrup for their guidance in design-space exploration
 - Eva Conti for furious copy editing, patience, and moral support
 - Daveed Vandevoorde for his extensive feedback on implementability of the recursive lambda part, and his feedback on the types of the member functions
+- Lisa Lippincott for her review and finding thie issue with "rvalue objects"

 ---
 references: